 NYC VACCINE REFERRAL BONUS PROGRAM Executive Committee Meeting August 10, 2021 among New Yorkers by providing payments to community organizations and small businesses that refer individuals who get vaccinated at City-run vaccination sites (the "Referral Organizations").
 New York Business Development Corporation ("NYBDC") will manage the Program, and will pay Referral Organizations \$100 for each individual referred who is vaccinated, up to \$20,000 per Referral Organization.
+Project Description: community organizations and small businesses that refer individuals who get vaccinated at City-run vaccination sites (the "Referral Organizations").
+New York Business Development Corporation ("NYBDC") will manage the Program, and will pay Referral Organizations \$100 for each individual referred who is vaccinated, up to \$20,000 --- ---------------------- ---

-Project Description: The NYC Vaccine Referral Bonus Program
+- Boroughs: Citywide

-(the "Program") is a program to increase vaccination
+- Type of Contract: Consultant contract

-Boroughs: Citywide
+- Amount to be Approved: Up to \$4,180,000

-Type of Contract: Consultant contract
+- Type of Funds:NYCEDC programmatic budget funds anticipated to be

-Amount to be Approved: Up to \$4,180,000
+reimbursed by City Tax Levy funds

-Type of Funds: NYCEDC programmatic budget funds anticipated to be reimbursed by City Tax Levy funds the Queens Emergency Small Business Grant Program, which, similar to the Program, required rapid disbursement of funds to many local organizations and regular reporting to the City.
-NYBDC's experience with and its excellent service administering this type of program makes it uniquely qualified to provide the
+- Procurement Method: Sole source.
+NYBDC has prior experience administering the Queens Emergency Small Business Grant Program, which, similar to the Program, required rapid disbursement of funds to many local organizations and regular reporting to the City.
+NYBDC's experience with and its excellent service administering this type of program makes it uniqely qualified to provide the Program-related services.